 Review by Ian Keogh

-Artist Kerascoët has their own form of concealment, being an alias used by the team of Sébastien Cosset and Marie Pommepuy.
-They’re a chameleon like duo, shifting their style from project to project, but always impeccable.
-Here they use decorative storybook style illustrations for the panels, reflecting the fairy tale nature, and the bold, flat colour reinforces that intentional look.
+Artist Kerascoët has their own form of deceptive concealment, being an alias used by the team of Sébastien Cosset and Marie Pommepuy.
+They’re a chameleon-like duo, shifting their style from project to project, but always impeccable.
+Here they use decorative storybook-style illustrations for the panels, reflecting the fairy tale nature, and the bold, flat colour reinforces that intentional look.
 Yet for more sinister scenes their art takes Mike Mignola as inspiration, and for scenes of fairy lore they adopt a montage approach.
 A nice touch is sometimes drawing Beauty as others see her, and sometimes as she actually is without the glamour.
 Whatever they’re drawing the art is an elegant treat.

 Unknowingly, Beauty’s tantrums and innocently flirtatious behaviour have far ranging consequences, not least on the King’s capabilities to fend off a rival from the South, the Boar King.
 Like all good fairy tales there’s the whiff of the moral lesson to be learned, although Hubert steers clear of addressing Beauty being blessed with a gross exaggeration of what she actually wanted.
 Once she comes to terms with how things have been changed, she’s able to take a broader worldview, and ends up surprising everyone other than her daughter.
 A selection of engaging supporting characters fill Beauty’s world, but there’s no authorial sentimentality until near the end.
 Before that point many people meet undeserved fates.
 This is magic at work, after all.

 This edition collects all three French volumes.
-It’s a wonderful story of empowerment, beautifully told, and now sadly out of print.
+It’s a wonderful story of empowerment, beautifully told, and in 2023 reissued in a welcome paperback edition.